Yugo

-Originally designed as a shortened variant of the Fiat 128, the first Yugo prototype was manufactured on 2 July 1977 and was supposedly gifted to President Tito.
-Series production officially started on 28 November 1980.
-The Zastava Koral IN, a facelifted model, was marketed until 11 November 2008, after which production of all Zastava cars ended.
+Yugo ([ˈjûɡo]), also known as the Zastava Yugo, Zastava Koral ([ˈzâːstaʋa ˈkǒraːl], Застава Корал), Yugo Koral, or Jugo, is a subcompact hatchback manufactured by Zastava Automobiles from 1980 until 2008, originally a Yugoslav corporation.
+Originally named the Zastava Jugo 45, various other names were also used over the car's long production run, like Yugo Tempo, Yugo Ciao, or Innocenti Koral.
+It was most commonly marketed as the Yugo 45/55/60/65, with the number referring to the car's maximum power.
+In the United States, it was sold as the Yugo GV (and sub-versions).

-794,428 Yugos were produced in total.
+Originally designed as a shortened variant of the Fiat 128, series production started in 1980.
+The Zastava Koral IN, a facelifted model, was marketed until 2008, after which the production of all Zastava cars ended.
+Between 1980 and 2008, more than 794,000 Yugos were produced in total.

-The Yugo was marketed in the United States from 1985 to 1992 by Malcolm Bricklin, who asked Jerry Puchkoff to conceive of and produce what became the enormously successful market introduction and launch of the Yugo in 1985 with a total of 141,651 sold – peaking at 48,812 in 1987 and falling to 1,412 in 1992.
-Despite its moderate success, during its run in the United States and several other export markets it was subjected to much criticism over its design, safety, and reliability, though the car has also picked up a cult following.
+The Yugo was marketed in the United States from 1985 to 1992 by Malcolm Bricklin, who asked Jerry Puchkoff to conceive and produce the market introduction and launch of the Yugo in 1985 with a total of 141,651 sold, peaking at 48,812 in 1987 and falling to 1,412 in 1992.
+Despite moderate success during its run in the United States and several other export markets, it was criticized for its design, poor safety, and reliability, though the car has also picked up a cult following.